Noaaan/MythicMetals/PATCHNOTES.md

 * All of Zinc
 * Copper Ingots/Blocks, which have been replaced by vanilla variants
 * Etherite Tools
-* Starrite gear, replaced for Star Platinum
 * Tin equipment
+* Starrite gear, which has been replaced in favor of Star Platinum
 * Truesilver, which has been replaced in favor of Palladium
 * Quadrillum armour

 Even though this update removes ores I have written a datafixer which should replace all the missing ores with stones, making this version compatible with older worlds.

-!!!This is experimental, so **please make a backup before installing this update!!!**
+### !!!This is experimental, so **please make a backup before installing this update!!!**

 A lot of new ore variants have been added:
 * Added deepslate variants of Adamantite, Mythril, Orichalcum and Unobtainium.